A guide to our bespoke system.

 Quality footwear will tick many of these boxes alongside its quality of materials.

 This applies to Joya footwear only.
 Their products are separated into two main categories: Motion and Emotion.
-Within these categories are sub-categories, which inform us about the type of sole that they have: Air, Curve, Senso, and Wave.
+Within these categories are sub-categories, which inform us about the type of sole that they have: Active, Curve, Senso, and Wave.

 For more information on what each of these are designed to do, please see the brand page.